Skip to content Accessibility info

 How much does uninsured motorist coverage cost in Florida?

 Uninsured motorist (UM) coverage typically adds a few hundred dollars per year, depending on your limits and carrier.
-With roughly 20% of Florida drivers lacking bodily injury coverage, UM is one of the most valuable coverages you can add.
+With roughly 1 in 5 Florida drivers lacking bodily injury coverage, UM is one of the most valuable coverages you can add.
 For the full breakdown, see our guide: Stacked vs. Non-Stacked UM Coverage.

 Is $100,000 in property damage liability enough?